Understanding Recipes¶

 steps:

-- name: deploy-staging
+- id: deploy-staging

 agent: foundation:modular-builder